-I finally found an excellent series of photography lessons on video to complement my book, Digital Photography Exposure for Dummies, and it is by Joel Sartore, a first class photographer who does a lot of work for National Geographic.
-He does stunning photography in amazing situations all over the world.
+I finally found an excellent series of photography lessons on video to complement my book, Digital Photography Exposure for Dummies, and it is by Joel Sartore, a world class photographer for National Geographic.
+He does stunning photography in amazing situations all around the world.
 You can see some of his work in the galleries at his web site.

 The lessons on this DVD are a great way to visually reinforce and build on the information in my book.